ShorelineCrypto/nengcoin/doc/android_mining_Userland_arm64/README.md

 ```

-### optional - load QT wallet in windows 10
+### optional - load QT wallet in windows 10 remotely

- free software "VcXsrv" can be installed and running in windows 10 to allow QT GUI NENG wallet
+ free software "VcXsrv" can be installed in windows 10 to allow QT GUI NENG wallet
  running in phone and display in windows 10 remotely.
-Check the screen shot of putty for enabling
+Check the screenshot2 of putty for enabling
- "Enable X11 forwarding" for the ssh login setting.
-Once the login with X11 enabled,
+ "Enable X11 forwarding" for the userland login setting.
+Once the login with X11 enabled, start VcXsrv in windows,
- inside the phone command line,  type "./newenglandcoin-qt  & "  in phone linux terminal will
+ re-login into phone into linux command line,  type "./newenglandcoin-qt  & "  in phone linux terminal will
- pop the QT gui wallet in windows 10 running VcXsrv.
+ pop the QT GUI wallet in windows 10 running VcXsrv and control the wallet inside phone from windows.